WaelBenHamouda/Features-characterizing-voting-preferences-in-the-2017-French-presidential-elections/README.md

 # Characterizing Voting Preferences in French Communes: 2017 Presidential Elections

 This project analyzes the voting preferences of French communes in the first round of the 2017 presidential elections.
-Using demographic and voting data from INSEE and Datagouv, we applied K-means clustering to group communes based on their voting patterns and socio-economic characteristics.
+Using demographic and voting data from INSEE and Data.gouv, we applied K-means clustering to group communes based on their voting patterns and socio-economic characteristics.

 # Summary